infracloudio/kubernetes-scheduling-examples/taints/README.md

 Toleration is simply a way to overcome a taint.

 For example,
-In the above section, we have tainted node1.compute.infracloud.io
+In the above section, we have tainted thisnode.compute.infracloud.io

 To schedule the pod on that node, we need a matching toleration.
 Below is the toleration that can be used to overcome the taint.

 ```
 tolerations:
-- key: "node1"
+- key: "thisnode"
   operator: "Equal"
   value: "HatesPods"
   effect: "NoSchedule"